aserbremen/Multi-Robot-Graph-SLAM/README.md

 - [fast_gicp](https://github.com/SMRT-AIST/fast_gicp) - Fast GICP library for scan matching
 - [ndt_omp](https://github.com/koide3/ndt_omp) - Normal Distributions Transform (NDT) library for scan matching

 The system is described in detail in the [paper](https://ieeexplore.ieee.org/document/10553070) titled "Multi-Robot Graph SLAM using LIDAR".
-The procesing pipeline follows the following diagram:
+The processing pipeline follows the following diagram:
 <img src="media/system_overview.png" alt="System Overview" width="720" />

 Feel free to open an issue if you have any questions or suggestions.